The Best Ways to Do Cyber Resilience Training

 What can I do?

-Understand that the goal of a cyber resilience program is to keep your business functional during an attack so that your employees can still access the resources they need.
+Understand that a cyber resilience program aims to keep your business functional during an attack so that your employees can still access the resources they need.
 You also want to set up additional measures to keep internal data secure.

 Here are some basic strategies to help you get started: